microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-run-the-solution-in-azure/README.md

- apiBaseUrl | [URL](https://github.com/microsoft/Broadcast-Development-Kit/blob/main/docs/how-to-run-the-solution-in-azure/web_app_and_app_service_plan.md) on which the ManagementApi of the backend solution is listening. spaClientId | Client Id of the [App Registration](#create-a-new-app-registration) of this frontend solution. apiClientId | Client Id of the [App Registration](https://github.com/microsoft/Broadcast-Development-Kit/blob/main/docs/how-to-run-the-solution-in-azure/app_registrations.md#how-to-setup-management-api-app-registration) of the ManagementApi. groupId | ObjectId of the [group](https://github.com/microsoft/Broadcast-Development-Kit/blob/main/docs/how-to-run-the-solution-in-azure/security_group.md) created on Azure. tenantId | Azure account Tenant Id. spaPrimaryEndpoint | `Primary endpoint` copied from `Static website` menu of Storage Account
+ apiBaseUrl | [URL](https://github.com/microsoft/Broadcast-Development-Kit/blob/main/docs/how-to-run-the-solution-in-azure/web_app_and_app_service_plan.md) on which the ManagementApi of the backend solution is listening. spaClientId | Client Id of the [App Registration](#create-a-new-app-registration) of this frontend solution. apiClientId | Client Id of the [App Registration](https://github.com/microsoft/Broadcast-Development-Kit/blob/main/docs/how-to-run-the-solution-in-azure/app_registrations.md#how-to-setup-management-api-app-registration) of the ManagementApi. groupId | ObjectId of the [group](https://github.com/microsoft/Broadcast-Development-Kit/blob/main/docs/how-to-run-the-solution-in-azure/security_group.md) created on Azure.
+If left empty, users do not need to belong to the security group to log in to the Web Portal. tenantId | Azure account Tenant Id. spaPrimaryEndpoint | `Primary endpoint` copied from `Static website` menu of Storage Account